mapmeld/aoc_reply_dataset/README.md

 ### The Problem

-Rep. Alexandria Ocasio-Cortez's '@AOC' Twitter replies are a flashpoint for polarized political discussions.
+Rep. Alexandria Ocasio-Cortez's '@AOC' Twitter replies are a flashpoint for  political discussions.

 Vitriolic users are often called out for being 'bots'.
 I tried blocking the worst of the accounts here, but more appear here and in other popular accounts (news articles, other reps who have been featured on Fox News).
 I can't tell if these accounts represent real users, burner accounts to troll with until they get blocked, or organized opposition.